home-assistant/home-assistant.io/source/_integrations/system_bridge.markdown

 ### Token

 You will need your token.
-This can be found following the documentation [here](https://system-bridge.timmo.dev/docs/running).
+For instructions on finding your token, follow the steps in the [System Bridge documentation](https://system-bridge.timmo.dev/docs/running).

 {% include integrations/config_flow.md %}